 AggreBind soil stabilization and dust control is a unique, environmentally friendly, cross-linked, water based, styrene acrylic polymer with proprietary tracers.
 AggreBind soil stabilizer is available in a wide range of colors to produce roads from insitu materials and for the manufacturing of soil stabilized blocks, bricks and pavers, for buildings and homes without using any cement.

-“…with AggreBind, there exists the possibility to explore sustainable, cost effective ways of building that can benefit 3rd world countries while being sophisticated, flexible and relevant enough to also be used in 1st world countries.” - Assistant Professor, Mark McKinney of IIT
+“…with AggreBind soil stabilization, there exists the possibility to explore sustainable, cost effective ways of building that can benefit 3rd world countries while being sophisticated, flexible and relevant enough to also be used in 1st world countries.” – Assistant Professor, Mark McKinney of IIT